Can LLMs facilitate interpretation of pre-trained language models?: Experimental Setup

-We do a forward pass over contextualized representation through the network.
-The resulting representations in each layer are then clustered into $K$ groups.
-We follow the settings prescribed by \newcite{dalvi2022discovering} to use $K$=600.\footnote{Various methods were experimented with to determine the optimal value for $K$, such as the ELbow and Silhouette techniques.
-However, these methods were deemed unreliable. \newcite{dalvi2022discovering} ultimately found that setting $K=[600-1000]$ provided a balance between the risks of over-clustering and under-clustering.}
+\paragraph{Concept Discovery} We apply agglomerative hierarchical clustering on contextualized feature vectors acquired through a forward pass on a pLM for the given data.
+The resulting representations in each layer are then clustered into 600 groups. \footnote{\newcite{dalvi2022discovering} discovered that selecting $K$ within the range of $600-1000$ struck a satisfactory balance between the pitfalls of excessive clustering and insufficient clustering.
+Their exploration of other methods ELbow and Silhouette did not yield reliable results.}

-\paragraph{Concept Annotation} We used ChatGPT available through azure OpenAI service\footnote{https://azure.microsoft.com/en-us/products/cognitive-services/openai-service} to carryout the annotations.
+\paragraph{Concept Annotation} We used ChatGPT available through Azure OpenAI service\footnote{\url{https://azure.microsoft.com/en-us/products/cognitive-services/openai-service}} to carryout the annotations.
 We used a \emph{temperature} of 0 and a \emph{top p} value of 0.95.
-Both variables are designed to control randomness in the output.
-Lowering the temperature to zero, produces deterministic responses.
-Similarly lowering \emph{top p} narrows the model’s token selection to probable tokens.
+Setting the temperature to 0 controls the randomness in the output and produces deterministic responses.

 \paragraph{Pre-trained Models}